-From Zorica ~ Belgrade, the capital of Serbia, dates back to the 4th-century BC and is one of Europe’s oldest cities.
-It is inexpensive to visit and there are many free things to do in Belgrade.
+From guest writer Zorica ~ Belgrade, the capital of Serbia, dates back to the 4th-century BC and is one of Europe’s oldest cities.
+Because there are many free things to do in Belgrade it is an inexpensive place to visit.

 1) Stroll downtown Belgrade